TU Darmstadt

 *Graduates with only 180 ECTS have to meet additional requiremеnts.

-Proof of practical laboratory exercises: at least 18 credits - part of which must be carried out using chemical working methods.
+Proof of practical experience in a lab: at least 18 credits - part of which must be carried out using chemical working methods.

-Proof of achievement in molecular sciences: at least 3 credits.
+Proof of achievement in nuclear and molecular sciences: at least 3 credits.

 Proof of achievement in thermodynamics: at least 3 crеdits,